Bruce Davis-Goff - APAC Operations Director

 But this flexibility has never really extended to the front end, (apart from XSLT @Sitecorey).
-Code based renderings are cumbersome in my opinion, they get in the way of what is a beautiful task – to take a data set representative of an entity and translate it to a beautiful, seamless, value generating UI/UX experience.
+Code-based renderings are cumbersome in my opinion, they get in the way of what is a beautiful task – to take a data set representative of an entity and translate it into a beautiful, seamless, value-generating UI/UX experience.
 (Cue the comments from the “So Headless then?” crowd)

 I believe SXA, with the addition of scripting language Scriban has fixed the problem, once and for all, honestly?
 I’m like a kid in a candy shop.